Tuesday, August 3, 2010

 Oliver Twist (1922)

 Now, it helps when your leads are two of the silent era’s most memorable talents.
 Playing Oliver we have Jackie Coogan: media sensation at age 8; destined to inspire a major piece of child-actor legislation later in life, and later still, to brighten lightbulbs as TV’s Uncle Fester.
 Coogan could have gotten by on being cute, but he doesn’t here.
-Nor is he an old-time child star so innocent of his mannered acting that he endears by default.
-Such performers still exist (especially in pop music), and they’re never in control.
+Nor is he one of those child stars so innocent of his mannered acting that he endears by default.
 Coogan, as Oliver Twist, controls us.

-The film’s other still-noteworthy cast-member is Lon Chaney—he of the thousand faces, whose roles as a Hunchback and Phantom are described elsewhere on this blog.
+The film’s other still-noteworthy cast-member is Lon Chaney—he of the thousand faces.
 Chaney plays Fagin, the infamous master and trainer of boy-pickpockets.
 He’s unrecognizable in his makeup, but that’s always the case when he wears it—in visual terms, Fagin is one of his less interesting works of art: a crouching, bearded and capped Shylock figure, likely a more grotesque version of some vaudeville archetype leaned upon for years.
 But Chaney’s hands make this Fagin special.
 He’s always touching someone’s chest it seems, or fluttering his fingers in the air as he talks to someone, as though he were playing an instrument.
 He almost crawls up burly Bill Sikes’ frame as he colludes with the killer—you wonder how Sikes (George Siegmann) could or would stand the smaller man’s presence, but he does.
 You keep on wondering, and watching.
 Cuts to the source text maximize Fagin’s time on-screen, and the movie is better for it.

-This review’s more about two performances than the movie itself.
-I know, I know.
-But here’s the deal: you can read the book.
-If you went to my high school, you already did.
-Some of that book is missing here, but what remains is enhanced by silent moments both subtle and broad, brought to you primarily by a little boy and a man in a load of makeup—each at his peak, and supremely talented.
+This post is more about two performances than about the movie itself, I know.
+But Oliver Twist (1922), I think, is more about two great characters than its own story.
+And chances are you know that story already, anyway.
+If you went to my high school, you certainly do.
+You can get a lot from the book that you can't get here, but what the book can't give you are silent moments both subtle and broad, brought to you primarily by a little boy and a man in a load of makeup—each at his peak, and supremely talented.
 Read the book, then watch this flick.
 Enjoy them both.
 Eat them up.

 Where to find Oliver Twist: